 First, make an upright cross.
 Bring your needle out at the centre of the cross, under the crossbar and on the right-hand side of the upright bar.

 Commence whipping the bars of the cross by sliding your needle under the right hand spoke and passing the thread under the bar without picking up any fabric.
 This will whip the first spoke.

 Turn your work 90 degrees in a clockwise direction to the next bar of the cross and repeat the action.

-Continue around the cross in and clockwise direction.
+Continue around the cross in a clockwise direction.

 As you work, pack the crossbars fairly firmly by pushing them to the centre in order to create a neat little round disk.

-This sample was worked using perle # 5 cotton however experiment with threads as this stitch looks good worked in thicker threads and fine ribbon.
+This sample was worked using perle # 5 cotton, however, experiment with different threads as this stitch looks good worked in thicker threads and fine ribbon.